With organic search, you have many different metrics you can report on to share your progress with your team and executives.

 Different SEO metrics present different information, and you must pay attention to the right data to see a true representation of your rankings.

-Weighted average rank presents a more holistic view of rankings compared to average rank because it takes into account keyword importance/search volume.
+Weighted average rank presents a more holistic view of rankings compared to average rank because it takes into account the weighting factor of keyword importance/search volume.

 If we haven’t made this clear already: you should stop using average rank.
-For the purposes of SEO, it simply does not do an accurate job of presenting the information you need to report progress to executives and adjust your strategy accordingly.
+For the purposes of SEO, it doesn't accurately present the information you need to report progress to executives and adjust your strategy accordingly.

 If you stick with average rank, your SEO strategy will likely remain unchanged as well, which means never getting to the bottom of why the rankings are changing, and what you can do about it.